JMS55/jms55.github.io/content/posts/2025_03_27_virtual_geometry_bevy_0_16/index.md

 And that's it for virtual geometry stuff I worked on during Bevy 0.16.

-In related but non-Bevy news, Nvidia revealed their blackwell RTX 50 series GPUs, with some exciting [new meshlet/virtual geometry stuff](https://github.com/nvpro-samples/build_all?tab=readme-ov-file#mega-geometry)!
+In related but non-Bevy news, Nvidia revealed their Blackwell RTX 50 series GPUs, with some exciting [new meshlet/virtual geometry stuff](https://github.com/nvpro-samples/build_all?tab=readme-ov-file#mega-geometry)!

 * New raytracing APIs (not rasterization!) for meshlet-based acceleration structures (CLAS) that are cheaper to build
-  * And on blackwell, CLAS's use a compressed (but sadly opaque) memory format
+  * And on Blackwell, CLAS's use a compressed (but sadly opaque) memory format
-* New demos using CLAS's for animated geometry, dynamic tesselation, and even full Nanite-style virtual geometry!
+* New demos using CLAS's for animated geometry, dynamic tessellation, and even full Nanite-style virtual geometry!
 * New libraries for generating raytracing-friendly meshlets (i.e. optimized for bounding-box size), and virtual geometry oriented DAGs of meshlets

-One of the biggest issues with Nanite (besides aggregate geometry like foilage) is that it came about right when realtime raytracing was starting to pick up.
+One of the biggest issues with Nanite (besides aggregate geometry like foliage) is that it came about right when realtime raytracing was starting to pick up.
 Until now, it hasn't been clear how to integrate virtual geometry with raytracing (beyond rasterizing the geometry to a gbuffer, so at least you get more primary visibility detail).
 These new APIs resolve that issue.

 Meshoptimizer v0.23 also released recently, with some new APIs (`meshopt_buildMeshletsFlex`, `meshopt_partitionClusters`, `meshopt_computeSphereBounds`) that I need to try out for DAG building at some point.